microsoft/TemplateStudio/docs/telemetry.md

     ...
 }
 ```
-You can setup your key in the `Configuration` class or provide it throught a configuration file.
+You can setup your key in the `Configuration` class or provide it through a configuration file.
 The following section describe the configuration overrides.

 ## Configuration overrides

-Default configuration values can be overriden using two different mechanisims:
+Default configuration values can be overridden using two different mechanisms:
 1. *Predetermined configuration file*: if a configuration with the name **WindowsTemplateStudio.config.json** is found in the path where the Core assembly is located while running, the configuration values are loaded from the file.
 Partial configuration is allowed so you don't need to specify all configuration values, just those you want to modify / update.
 2. *Redirected config file*: This works only for testing purposes.
 You can modify the configuration path and filename by specifying an appSetting in the App.Config for the Unit Tests or the VsEmulator app.
 The appSetting must be specified as follows:
 ```